patkub/console-songs/README.md

 # console-songs
-Display song lyrics in console
+Translate and display song lyrics in console

 ### Requirements
 A `.env` file with your API keys: